1994 Belgian Grand Prix: Post-race

 Bottom view of the Benetton B194.

 Michael Schumacher celebrating his race win before being disqualified.

 Shortly after the race, excessive wear was found on the wooden skid block on the underside of Schumacher's car.
 The skid block was a mandatory requirement on all cars, introduced two races before in Germany, to increase ride height and reduce ground effect advantages.
 Wear on the skid block of up to one millimetre was permitted; any greater would make the ride height too low and result in an illegal aerodynamic advantage.
 The Benetton team claimed that the excessive wear resulted from Schumacher's spin on lap 19, but the stewards rejected the claim because of the wear pattern.
 Schumacher was thus disqualified and Hill awarded the victory, with Häkkinen second, Verstappen third, Coulthard fourth, Blundell fifth and Gianni Morbidelli sixth in the Footwork.
+Verstappen achieved his second and last podium in Formula One.

 Schumacher's lead over Hill in the Drivers' Championship was reduced to 21 points with five races remaining.